michalroots/michalroots.github.io/_posts/2021-11-27-obsidian-to-github.md

 Open the local folder with my github page as a vault in obsidian.
 That was super easy.
 I'm now editing this post in Obsidian, then commit changes and merge via Github desktop.

+Note that it takes some time for the changes to appear on the live site.

-## Netlify
+## Setting up Netlify

 The next step is to fix tags not working at all on the site.
 I suppose it's because of some incompatibility between the template I started with and Github pages.
-I know that the template was using Netlify, so I guess I'll do the same and see what happens...
+I know that the template was using <a href="https://netlify.app" target="_blank">Netlify</a> to deploy the site, so I guess I'll do the same.

+Super easy and works like a charm.

+- I added a new site from git
+- pointed to my repository with the site on git
+- deployed

+I now have a funky netlify url: `https://sleepy-mahavira-46dee4.netlify.app/` which I can change into a custom domain with SSL, which is the obvious next step.